mabramowski3/medication-management/README.md

 ### Frontend

 The front end is in a functional state.
 I'm not that enthuastic about the user experience, but I only have so much time to spend on this app.
 The way active/inactive meds in the medication list are handled and displayed could be improved, the add medication dialog could display form input errors, more error handling needs to be done in general, etc...
 The time picker component was AI generated and is kind of wonky, but it's not a feature I wanted to prioritize, and I figured it's better than nothing.

+There's some quirks with respect to adding medications.
+Medications use the name as a key, and all the logic is case sensitive right now.
+If I had more time, that's one of the first things I'd change.
+Also, adding a medication with the same name will replace the existing mediaiton.
+I caught this early, but since editing a medication's name, schedule, etc.. isn't implemented yet, I decided to pretend this was a feature.

 Whenever an http request is made, a loading screen pops up to prevent further user input until the request is done.
 I considered doing optimistic updates, but that would have added more complexity.